Little girl smiling while holding a black goat in a field

 In Ulaanbaatar, hundreds of families live on the edge of the city’s largest garbage dump in the hills overlooking the capital.
 These children and families survive by using and selling items they gather from the refuse.
 Formal education is not always an option.
 Even if children can make the long walk to school, they are often teased and shunned by other students.

 In 2016, Holt sponsors and donors began providing support for these children to attend a newly opened school called the Red Stone School.
 Here, children are given warm refuge, nutritious meals, education, dignity and opportunity.
 They also receive support to re-enter formal public school programs.
+To date, more than 200 children have graduated from the Red Stone School, taking them away from the dump, and providing them an opportunity for a much brighter future.

 Learn more about Holt’s efforts to help the children of the Red Stone School.